brickblock-io/smart-contracts/docs/POA-FUNDING-FLOW.md

   )
   ```
   - If funding goal is met at this stage, contract automatically switches to `FundingSuccessful` stage.
-  - In `Fiat Funding` stage, broker can always cancel the contract in case something goes wrong.
+  - In `Fiat Funding` stage, issuer can always cancel the contract in case something goes wrong.
   ```
   poatoken.cancelFunding()
   ```

-## 4. [Broker] Eth Funding Period
+## 4. [Issuer] Eth Funding Period
-  - To start `Eth Funding`, anyone -including broker- can call:
+  - To start `Eth Funding`, anyone -including issuer- can call:
   ```
   poatoken.startEthSale()
   ```